TarikGul/math-vis/README.md

 Really just because I want to practice more typescript with React, but also wanted to work on my math chops as I advance more and more into the Cryptographic Math world.
 But also because I wanted to show that you can use React along with heavy computational math, and visualize it while maintaining performance and integirty.

-Im using three.js instead of plan WEBGL because of the readabiity and documentation with Three.js.
+Im using three.js instead of plain WEBGL because of the readabiity and documentation with Three.js.
 Its a growing community, and I really like some of the tooling their API has to offer.
 That being said this is the first time im using it.

 ## Setup